SMerved/ExamProjectSoft2ndSem/README.md

 Prometheus runs on port [9090](http://localhost:9090).

 If any of the links fail to connect you may need to check that the ports aren't already in use.
 Kubernetes/Docker has been known to keep ports when containers/pods have been stopped/removed/deleted even after restarting your computer.

 The commands
 `netstat -ano | findstr :<yourPortNumber>` and
 `taskkill /PID <typeyourPIDhere> /F` can help in killing applications running on a port.

-After clearing the ports try restarting docker, as the application killed may have been docker it self, and/or the containers/pods.
+After clearing the ports try restarting docker, as the application killed may have been docker itself, and/or the containers/pods.

 To remove the Kubernetes pods use the command `kubectl get pods` to get all pod names.
 Then use `kubectl delete pods -l app=<podName>` where podName is the name of the pod minus the identifiying numbers.
 Example: "api-649d66df74-knkcj" would be remove using `kubectl delete pods -l app=api`.